CSCfi/kielipankki-nlf-harvester/docs/README.md

 ### Previous versions in Allas

-Versions of the data set will also be made available as [`restic`](https://restic.net/) snapshots on [Allas](https://docs.csc.fi/data/Allas/introduction/).
+Versions of the data set are also available as [`restic`](https://restic.net/) snapshots on [Allas](https://docs.csc.fi/data/Allas/introduction/).
 Snapshots will be kept for a duration of 3 years.
 The snapshots will not be backed up.

 See [versioning.md](versioning.md) for more information about previous versions of the dataset and how to access them.